Burial of Ferdinand Marcos: Political reactions against the Burial

 In Cebu City, a day before the burial, an effigy of Marcos, the same look as he kept in a refrigerated mausoleum, was displayed in a garbage cart, deserving to put as a garbage said by at least 500 members of militant groups.
 Retired Judge Mienrado Paredes, who is among the person jailed during the martial law, said that "the real heroes are the people.
 Marcos was garbage in history.
 He is not a hero."

+On August 8, Senator Risa Hontiveros filed Senate Resolution 86 which opposed the planned burial of Marcos, citing his dictatorship.
+On November 14, the Senate voted on the resolution; among the 20 senators present, eight senators voted for the resolution to block Marcos burial, namely Senate President Koko Pimentel, Senate President Pro Tempore Franklin Drilon, Bam Aquino, Leila de Lima, Francis Pangilinan, Grace Poe, and Joel Villanueva.
+Meanwhile, six senators voted against the resolution: Dick Gordon, Gregorio Honasan, Panfilo Lacson, Manny Pacquiao, Tito Sotto, and Cynthia Villar, while six senators abstained: Sonny Angara, Nancy Binay, Francis Escudero, Win Gatchalian, Ralph Recto, and Migz Zubiri.
+The absent senators were Alan Peter Cayetano, JV Ejercito, Loren Legarda, and Antonio Trillanes.

+Receiving only 8 out of the 11 'yes' votes needed to pass, the resolution failed.

 On November 18, the day of Marcos burial, various groups gathered in some places.
 Among those who gathered to oppose the burial was a group of youth.
 The League of Filipino Students described the transfer of Marcos remains for the eventually successful burial the former president as being done like "a thief in the night."
 They also criticized the government's involvement in the burial of the former president which they describe as a "fascist dictator".

-Vice President Robredo expressed disappointment stating that "like a thief in the night, the Marcos family deliberately hid the information of burying former President Marcos today from the Filipino people."
+Vice President Leni Robredo expressed disappointment stating that "like a thief in the night, the Marcos family deliberately hid the information of burying former President Marcos today from the Filipino people."
 Students from various universities and other groups joined the protest held across the country including Metro Manila, Cebu City, Davao City, etc. Senator Franklin Drilon gave a statement about the burial, "like what Marcos did for 21 years, he caught us off-guard like a thief in the night.
 His burial is anything but noble.
 Even in death, he is a thief."
 Senator Risa Hontiveros, who opposed the burial, said that "no hero's burial can erase the historical fact of Marcos' atrocities."
 Senator Aquilino Pimentel III said the burial was a "sad development."
 Former President Fidel Ramos criticized the burial of the late president, describing it as "a step backward".